 Similarly, the disclosure requirement in Amos must be understood in light of Antares Pharma Inc., v.
 Medac Pharma Inc. and Medac GMBH, 771 F.3d 1354, 112 USPQ2d 1865 (Fed.
 Cir.
 2014).
-In Antares Pharma, Inc., the court found the disclosure was not sufficient because the new reissued claims were "merely suggested or indicated in the original specification" and the original specification was not sufficiently clear that the invention(s) claimed in the reissue application "constitute[d] parts or portions of the invention."
-Antares Pharma, Inc., 771 F.3d at 1359, 112 USPQ2d at 1868 (quoting Corbin Cabinet Lock Co. v.
-Eagle Lock Co., 150 U.S. 38, 42-43 (1893)).
-In Antares Pharma, Inc., the court stated "[a]lthough safety features were mentioned in the specification, they were never described separately from the jet injector, nor were the particular combinations of safety features claimed on reissue ever disclosed in the specification."
+In Antares Pharma, Inc., the court found "[n]owhere does the specification disclose, in an explicit and unequivocal manner, the particular combinations of safety features claimed on reissue, separate from the jet injection invention."
 Antares Pharma, Inc., 771 F.3d at 1363, 112 USPQ2d at 1871.
-Specifically, the court found that the patent only disclosed one invention, which was a particular class of jet injectors, due to the clearly repetitive use of "jet injector" in the title, the abstract, the summary of the invention, and the entirety of the specification of the patent.
+Specifically, the court stated "[a]lthough safety features were mentioned in the specification, they were never described separately from the jet injector, nor were the particular combinations of safety features claimed on reissue ever disclosed in the specification."
+Antares Pharma, Inc., 771 F.3d at 1363, 112 USPQ2d at 1871.
+In other words, the court found that the patent only disclosed one invention, which was a particular class of jet injectors, due to the clearly repetitive use of "jet injector" in the title, the abstract, the summary of the invention, and the entirety of the specification of the patent.
 As a result, the claims in the reissue patent to the safety features on a generic injector (e.g., a non-jet injector) were held to violate the original patent requirement of 35 U.S.C.
 251.

-Examiners should review the reissue application to determine if:
+Examiners should review the reissue application to determine whether the original patent requirement is satisfied, by considering if:

 - (A) the claims presented in the reissue application are described in the original patent specification and enabled by the original patent specification such that 35 U.S.C.
 112, first paragraph is satisfied;